 We start PE lessons in term 5 where the children will be participating in team games, balancing activities and throwing and catching.
 This is carried out once a week and provides the children with an opportunity to change into their PE kits.

 In term 5 please make sure that the children have the correct kit for their lesson and that it is named:

 Indoor PE: shorts, t-shirt and bare feet in the hall

 Outdoor PE: shorts, t-shirt and trainers (in warm weather) or jogging bottoms, t-shirt, jumper and trainers (in cold weather).

 During all PE lessons, children need to have their hair tied back and earrings removed.
-It is school policy not to tape over earrings, they must be removed by the children themselves, adults cannot help them with this.
+It is school policy not to tape over earrings, they must be removed by the children themselves, adults in school cannot help them with this.

-Our Unit of Work ~"Travel"
+Our Unit of Work ~"How Do Things Grow?"